The New Ranking Factors: What AI Models Look for in Content

 AI‑driven search goes beyond keywords.
 Learn the new ranking factors - clarity, authority, context, entities, and structure, and discover how to create content AI models trust and rank higher.

 Internet search is changing faster than ever.
-It used to depend on how many times you repeated a keyword in your text.
-Today, thanks to artificial intelligence (AI), search engines no longer just look for words - they understand their meaning.
+It used to be all about how many times you repeated a keyword in your text.
+Today, thanks to AI, search engines no longer just look at words, they understand meaning.
 Instead of scanning pages and counting keywords, AI now evaluates the quality, clarity, and context of content.

-Tools like ChatGPT have become new filters through which users get information.
-These models don’t show search results like before - they combine information from multiple sources and create an answer.
-Because of that, marketing and SEO rules must adapt.
-It’s no longer enough to be on Google’s first page; you must become a source that AI recognizes as trustworthy and useful.
+Tools like ChatGPT are now one of the main ways people access information.
+Instead of traditional lists of search results, these models combine data from multiple sources and deliver a direct answer.
+Because of this, the rules of marketing and SEO are changing.
+It’s no longer enough to simply rank high on Google, you need to become a source that AI sees as trustworthy and useful.

 Key Takeaways